vaceksimon/keycloak-fedcm/README.md

 - `start` - This option starts Keycloak
 - `reconfigure` - This allows changing the Keycloak configuration for the client application port.
 It presents the user with another choice:
     - _`port`_ - port of the client application
-    - `default` - restores the original configuration for Keycloak set in the docker image.
+    - `default` - restores the original configuration for Keycloak set in the Docker image.
     - _These options only change the configuration file.
 This configuration must be imported to work._
       - _NOTE: These operations modify the original configuration file, meaning all other data stored in Keycloak is lost if it was not in the configuration already._
 - `import` - This option imports the configuration file.

-1. Load the docker image
+1. Load the Docker image
    - `docker load -i docker/keycloak.tar`
 2. Set environment variable for the port of Keycloak
    - `KEYCLOAK_PORT=8180`